mitmplay/rpc-apitest/README.md

 #### RPC call
 Open Chrome Devtools Console, test it by copy paste one line and execute

-or you can try from UI tab: Script
+or you can try from UI `Tab:Script`
 ```js
 await RPC.apidemo.demo_add()  //# no broadcast
 await RPC.apidemo.api_yesno() //# triggering broadcast